Alsunga – Order Castle Alschwangen

 History

-Alschwangen castle was one of several order strongholds guarding the route connecting Livonia with Prussia and running through Courland.
-The first mention of the settlement comes from 1230, but the castle itself appeared on the pages of history only in the document from 1342.
-It was built not much earlier and was administratively subordinate commandry to Kuldīga.
-In 1372, the original, probably still wooden order building was replaced with a new stone one, which was slightly expanded in the 15th and 16th centuries.
-However, the castle did not have much military significance and after secularization of the Livonian branch of the Teutonic Order, became a private property of the German noble family.
-In the following years it was damaged several times during the Polish-Swedish wars, after which it was always rebuilt, however, it lost the appearance of the medieval stronghold in favor of a residential residence.
+At the end of the 15th and in the first half of the 16th century, the castle was slightly expanded and strengthened by adapting it to the use of small firearms.
+However, it did not have much military significance and after the secularization of the Livonian branch of the Teutonic Order, it became the private property of the German noble family Schwerin.
+In the following years, it was destroyed several times during the Polish-Swedish wars, after which it was always rebuilt, losing the appearance of a medieval stronghold in favor of a dwelling residence.

 Architecture